sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 optional arguments:
-  -h, --help            show this help message and exit --project PROJECT     The GCP project name
+  -h, --help            show this help message and exit --project PROJECT     The ID of the GCP project in which ALL config files
+                        will be executed.
+This option will override the "project" directive in the config files, so be careful when using this
+  --dry-run             Prints the order of execution of the configs.
+No
+                        changes are made
-  --dry-run             Not implemented yet --verbosity VERBOSITY, -v VERBOSITY
+  --verbosity VERBOSITY, -v VERBOSITY
                         The log level
 ```